Two roads diverged in a wood and I took the one less traveled . . . And that has made all the difference. – Robert Frost

 for the body is hesitant and full of fear. – Rumi

 My first extended stay was in Taos, New Mexico.
 I had read about the wild beauty of Taos Mountain, sagebrush, buttes, and canyons, and I longed to see them for myself.
 Staying at a hostel, I met a group of people of various ages and backgrounds who felt like family after just a couple weeks.
 That group included a Vietnam Vet from New York who listened to a lot of Grateful Dead.
 There was a girl from Oregon who was taking a break from college.
-I met a middle-aged guy who lived in a tepee nearby and rode a bicycle everywhere.
+I met a 30-something guy who lived in a tepee nearby and traveled by bicycle.
 I shared a dorm room with a beautiful young lady from Texas who, like me, was taking a much-needed break from life in general.
 (I’m happy to say we are still friends today.)
 And, there was an Asian gal who had fled San Diego after learning her boyfriend had cheated & smashing his car windows.
 Like a family, we all shared food, rides, ideas, stories, and music.
-During the days, we explored Taos Ski Valley, the Rio Grande Gorge & the Mesa; drove the Turquoise Trail and visited Durango; and checked out art galleries, unique shops, & the farmers market.
-In the evenings, after sharing meals, we would sit around a fire pit, staring into the mesmerizing flames, smelling the sweet smoke, and listening to guitar music.
+During the day, we explored Taos Ski Valley, the Rio Grande Gorge & the Mesa; drove the Turquoise Trail & visited Durango; and checked out art galleries, unique shops, & the farmers market.
+In the evening, after sharing meals, we would sit around a fire pit, stare into the mesmerizing flames & savor the sweet smell of the smoke while listening to someone play guitar.
 It was a soothing balm for my sad, weary soul.